dluvizon/deephar/INSTALL.md

 This file is a simplified guide to install (set up) the software and the datasets.

+## Limitations

+Note that python3 is **required** and is used unless specified.

+On Keras and on TensorFlow, only data format 'channels_last' is supported.

 ## Dependencies

 Install required python packages before you continue: